 No. All Platypus hydration products are 100% BPA-, BPS- and phthalate-free, and do not use polycarbonate.

-You can also hand wash our bottles using warm or hot soapy water.
-Using our Reservoir Cleaning Kit helps access tough to reach places.
+Hand wash your hydration system using warm or hot soapy water.
+Using our Cleaning Kit helps access tough to reach places.

 For deeper cleaning:

 - a.
 Per liter volume of your hydration system, add ¼ Cup of baking soda to ¾ Cup of water and shake for 30 seconds (e.g., for a 2L hydration system use ½ Cup of baking soda with 1 ½ Cup water).